 Why is adding Copyright and Contact Information to your images important?

-Adding copyright and contact information to your images is important because it acknowledges your work in making the image and people cannot legally claim your image.
-Adding the contact information will help people know who created the image and they can contact the creator.
+Adding copyright and contact information to your images is important because it acknowledges your work in making the image, and people cannot legally claim it.
+Adding the contact information will help people know who created the image, and they can contact the creator.
+The best part is that it helps to protect your intellectual property and ensures you are correctly credited for your work.

 Can adding Copyright Information to your Image keep it from being used?